EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 | Bidirectional or custom HL7 suite | 6 - 18 months |

-SMART on FHIR can deploy in weeks because the launch and authorization are standardised.
+SMART on FHIR can deploy in weeks because the launch and authorization are standardized.
 Traditional custom interfaces have historically taken 12 to 18 months, which is exactly why the industry shifted toward FHIR.

 How to integrate with Epic and Cerner specifically